HoxelDraw/HoxelDraw-Prototype/README.md

 **Hoxel Box**: Click + drag to create a 4D box of hoxels.
 The first corner is the highlighted hoxel when the mouse is first clicked.
 The opposite corner is the currently-highlighted hoxel.
 Release the left mouse button to create the box.

+**Eyedropper**: Left-click any hoxel to change the active material to the material of this hoxel.

 ### Tool Mode
 Select a Tool Mode to determine the effect of the active tool.